 The European Regional Development Fund (ERDF)

-The ERDF aims to strengthen economic and social cohesion by correcting imbalances between regions.
-Its primary focus is on fostering smart, sustainable, and inclusive growth.
-A solar module factory aligns perfectly with these goals by introducing advanced manufacturing technology (smart), contributing to the green economy (sustainable), and creating skilled jobs (inclusive).
+A solar module factory aligns perfectly with these goals: it introduces advanced manufacturing technology (smart), contributes to the green economy (sustainable), and creates skilled jobs (inclusive).
 The ERDF often supports investments in production capacity and innovation for small and medium-sized enterprises (SMEs).

 The Cohesion Fund (CF)